SWE-Capstone-GCPS/Documents/User Guide.md

 5. Set up environment variables for database and WebSocket server configuration.

-6. Ensure you have a MySQL database set up and running with the correct schema for Event and Vehicle tables.
+6. Ensure you have a MySQL database set up and running with the correct schema for Event_Instances and Asset_Telemetry tables.

 7. Ensure Kafka and Zookeeper are running on your system.